vkopio/django-library-manager/README.md

 [![Heroku Demo](https://img.shields.io/badge/heroku-demo-blue.svg)](https://django-library-manager.herokuapp.com)

 # django-library-manager
 A management system for a library using Django.
+As of now, it is possible for admins to add books, authors and genres.
+Users can reserve books and admins can lend books to users.

 --------------------------------